 Often there are wild amounts of wiring running halfway around the motorhome or caravan to a control panel,

 then feed through a couple of switches, and some fuses, then toss in a dozen connectors,

-and then meander some wires to eventually terminate over at the fridge.
+and then meander the wires to eventually terminate over at the fridge.

 Is it any wonder that the fridges poor little 12V heating element that really needs all the current it's designed for,

-and at it's designed voltage (12V+), has so very little chance of performing well.
+and at it's designed voltage (12V+), it has so very little chance of performing well.